-The Company entered into its first strategic relationship with a global courier on January 13, 2010 with Federal Express Corporation ("FedEx") pursuant to which the Company leases to FedEx such number of its cryogenic shippers that FedEx, from time to time, orders for its customers.
+The Company entered into its first strategic relationship with the global courier Federal Express Corporation ("FedEx") on January 13, 2010 pursuant to which the Company leases to FedEx such number of its cryogenic shippers that FedEx, from time to time, orders for FedEx's customers.
 Under this agreement, FedEx has the right to and shall, on a non-exclusive basis, promote market and sell transportation of the Company's shippers and its related value-added goods and services, such as its data logger, web portal and planned CryoPort Express® Smart Pak System.
 On January 24, 2011 we announced that FedEx had launched its deep frozen shipping solution using our CryoPort Express® Dry Shipper.
-On September 2, 2010, the Company entered into an agreement with DHL Express (USA), Inc. ("DHL") that gives DHL life science customers direct access to the Company's web-based order entry and tracking portal to order the CryoPort Express® Shipper and receive preferred DHL shipping rates.
+On September 2, 2010, the Company entered into an agreement with another global courier, DHL Express (USA), Inc. ("DHL"), that gives DHL life science customers direct access to the Company's web-based order entry and tracking portal to order the CryoPort Express® Dry Shipper and receive preferred DHL shipping rates.
 The agreement covers DHL shipping discounts that may be used to support the Company's customers using the CryoPort Express® shipping solution.
 In connection with the agreement, the Company has integrated its proprietary web portal to DHL's tracking and billing systems to provide DHL life science customers with a seamless way of shipping their critical biological material worldwide.
 The IT integration with DHL was completed during the Company's fourth quarter of fiscal year 2011.